We have many agents used to treat Mycobacterium tuberculosis.

-Hepatotoxicity is common, you can have psychiatric problems,
+Hepatotoxicity is common.
+You can have psychiatric problems.

-you can have vitamin B6 related problems, and G6PD issues as well.
+You can have vitamin B6 related problems and G6PD issues as well.

 So let's go into each of those a little bit more detail.

-and you treat these with pyridoxine which is actually vitamin B6.
+And you treat these with pyridoxine which is actually vitamin B6.

-The hepatoxicity can be quite problematic
+The hepatotoxicity can be quite problematic

-and in fact we've actually seen rare cases of fulminant hepatitis
+and in fact, we've actually seen rare cases of fulminant hepatitis

 where people are running the risk of actually dying from the hepatitis due to the drug.

-10 to 20% of all of our patients are going to have some kind of an abnormality to this drug in –
+10 to 20% of all of our patients are going to have some kind of an abnormality to this drug with -

 in terms of their liver function.

-We often most see jaundice in patients and will sometimes see a hepatomegaly in long term treatment of patients.
+and we'll sometimes see a hepatomegaly in long-term treatment of patients.

 Psychiatric problems are also common.

 and depression can be particularly harmful to these individuals.

-We also see other kinds of psychiatric issues like a poor memory, poor mental function, poor mental concentration,
+We also see other kinds of psychiatric issues like a poor memory, poor mental function,

-so the actual drug reduces the patient's desire to be compliant with their therapy.
+So the actual drug reduces the patients desire to be compliant with their therapy.

 You can see where the problem comes from that.

-So of course we need to replete vitamin B6.
+so of course we need to replete vitamin B6.

-and maybe a cause of the poor memory but also the vitamin B6 is important because of the peripheral neurological function as well.
+and maybe a cause of the poor memory.

+But also the vitamin B6 is important because of the peripheral neurological function as well.

 So when I put vitamin B6 as a different category,

-it kind of matches up with the neurotoxicity and the psychiatric toxicity of this medication
+it kind of matches up with the neurotoxicity and the psychiatric toxicity of this medication.

-but I put it separately because we're not entirely sure
+But I put it separately because we're not entirely sure

-that all of the neurological or psychiatric side effects of this drug are necessarily due to B6 depletion.
+that all of the neurological or psychiatric side effects of this drug are necessarily due to vitamin B6 depletion.

 I wanna talk now about G6PD deficiency.

-Glucose-6-phosphate deficiency is a disease that you will read about and you will come across and in some areas of the world like in India, it's actually quite common.
+Glucose-6-phosphate deficiency is a disease that you will read about and you will come across.

+And in some areas of the world like in India, it's actually quite common.